British Fencing: Governance

-The board consists of twelve board directors, of whom eight are elected and four appointed by the board (these four being the chair of the board and of British Fencing, an additional director and two independent directors).
+The board consists of twelve board directors, of whom four are elected and eight are appointed by the board (these four being the chair of the Board and of British Fencing, an additional director and two independent directors).
 The board's quorum rules specify that the elected members must always be in the majority.
 In addition to these voting directors, board meetings are attended by the BF president and home country and athlete representatives.
 Staff members attend some meetings, or parts of meetings, to brief/advise the Board.

+In December 2020, British Fencing was successful in securing a 1 year investment from UK Sport of £418K (to run from 1st April 2021-31st March 2022) with an indicative £1.6m to March 2025, based on achieving agreed objectives.

+This funding consisted of “Progression” funding, and for a period of time up to April 2023, funding for one named Podium Athlete.

+In 2022, following a transfer of responsibilities from British Disability Fencing, British Fencing’s remit expanded to include Para Fencing (formally wheelchair fencing).

+Unlike many other para sports, para fencing had previously been governed separately.
+The transfer of responsibilities from British Disability Fencing (BDF) to British Fencing (BF) brought fencers together under one NGB for the first time.

+In December 2024 UK Sport confirmed a four year £1.575k award to support long term Olympic success in fencing.

+British Fencing was awarded £1.725million by UK Sport for the Los Angeles development sport funding, 2025 - 2029.

 Subdivisions

 Under its auspices the six Home Nations (Wales, England, Northern Ireland, Guernsey, Jersey and Scotland) have their own governing bodies.
-The country is further subdivided into 'regions'.
+The country is further subdivided into regions.